dcassol/docsy_Rmarkdown/README.md

 ### Run the website locally

 #### with {blogdown}

 * Open R in console or Rstudio

-This repo contains a `.Rprofile` file that will automatically serve the site for you R starting directory is this newly cloned repository. otherwise, change working directory to the repository and run
+This repo contains a `.Rprofile` file that will automatically serve the site for you R starting directory is this newly cloned repository.
+Otherwise, change working directory to the repository and run:

 ```r
 blogdown::serve_site()